COMMUNITY

 SERVICE EXECUTIVE

-As one of four student leaders overseeing all local service initiatives at UWCSEA East, I’ve helped coordinate over 60 student-led groups involving nearly 200 students.
+As one of four student leaders overseeing all local service initiatives at UWCSEA East, I’ve helped coordinate over 22 student-led groups, partnering with over 17 different NGOS, directly involving nearly 400 high-school students.
 In this role, I’ve worked closely with NGOs, school staff, and community partners to run donation drives, plan awareness events, and strengthen long-term relationships with over 20 local welfare organizations across Singapore.

 This role has taught me how to lead with both structure and empathy, ensuring that student projects remain purposeful, collaborative, and rooted in real community needs.